housker/aloha/_pages/home.md

 permalink: /
 ---

-The **ALOHA (Advanced Language Processing and Human Analytics) Lab** conducts transformative research in various areas of NLP and AI.
-We leverage expertise in natural language understanding, generative AI, summarization, information extraction, and large language model (LLM) applications.
+##### The **ALOHA (Advanced Language Processing and Human Analytics) Lab** conducts transformative research in various areas of NLP and AI.
+We leverage expertise in natural language understanding, generative AI, summarization, and large language model (LLM) applications.
 We are housed in the [Department of Information and Computer Sciences](https://www.ics.hawaii.edu/) at the [University of Hawaii Manoa](https://manoa.hawaii.edu/).

 ### 🔥 We are  looking for self-motivated new PhD, Master and undergraduate students, and research interns to join the lab.